 Positive and Negative Body Image

 We have a positive body image when we have a realistic perception of our bodies AND we enjoy them just as they are.
 Positive body image involves understanding that healthy attractive bodies come in many shapes and sizes, and that physical appearance says very little about our character or value as a person.
 Healthy body image means that our assessment of our bodies is kept separate from our sense of self-esteem, and it ensures that we don’t spend an unreasonable amount of time worrying about food, weight and calories.

 Negative body image can involve a distorted perception of size or shape, as well as more global feelings of shame, awkwardness, and anxiety about the body.
 People with negative body image tend to feel that their size or shape is a sign of personal failure, and that it is a very important indicator of worth.
 Poor body image has been linked to diminished mental performance, low self-esteem, anxiety, depression, sexual dysfunction, dieting and eating disorders.

 Body Dysmorphic Disorder (BDD) is a particularly intense form of negative body image.
 People with BDD are so obsessed with perceived flaws in their appearance that it affects relationships with family and friends, as well as creating problems with work or school.
 BDD can result in anxiety, depression, and even thoughts about suicide.
 Fortunately, BDD is very treatable with a combination of medication and therapy.
-According to the BDD Treatment Program at Butler Hospital, “People who get treatment become less preoccupied with their appearance, feel better emotionally, and function better in their wider lives.”
+According to the BDD Treatment Program at Rhode Island Hospital, “People who get treatment become less preoccupied with their appearance, feel better emotionally, and function better in their wider lives.”